frederick-m-k/mfcc_plotter/README.md

         - issue with display of rec names when 7+ recordings loaded into one death star
     - backend functionality
         - create logger
+        - all loaded files are stored and kept even though other data is used as input
     - frontend functionality
         - Export von MFCCs bzw. von nur den 50-Quantil-Daten
         - export plots in png or pdf format